sage-jordan/sage-portfolio/README.md

 # blog-site
-Sage's Portfolio Website, created with React, react-router-dom, and semantic-ui
+Sage's Portfolio Website, created with react and semantic-ui-react